The{N/D}-Conjecture for Nonresonant Hyperplane Arrangements: Introduction

-{\it Acknowledgments:} We would like to thank Nero Budur for the wonderful lectures on singularities at YMSC, Tsinghua.
+{\it Acknowledgments:} The second author is supported by the national key research and development program of China (No. 2022YFA1007100) and NSFC 12201337.
+We would like to thank Nero Budur for the wonderful lectures on singularities at YMSC, Tsinghua.
 We are also grateful for him pointing out \cite{budur2011local} to us.
 We also thank Quan Shi, Stephen Shing-Toung Yau, Huaiqing Zuo for organising the course and sharing notes.